Discover the hidden gem of the Mediterranean

 Cycling in Sardinia

-One of the most beautiful roads is from Alghero to Bosa.
-The stunning route is light with traffic, maybe a few motorcyclists at the weekends.
+One of the most beautiful routes is from Alghero to Bosa.

-I recommend bringing a good map with you if you are heading out on longer walks, try and find local walking guides.
+I recommend bringing a good map with you if you are heading out on longer walks, look for local walking guides.

 Volunteering in Sardinia

-Volunteering is one of the best ways to immerse yourself into a new culture.
+Volunteering is one of the best ways to immerse yourself in a new culture.

 Sardinia has a rich and headstrong culture if you spend a couple of months here, parts of the culture will rub off on you, and you’ll begin to look differently at beliefs that you’ve held for most of your life.